ssr-1998/Generate-Project-Structure/README.md

 # 📁 Generate Project Structure

-This Python script helps you automatically generate a beautiful, Markdown-friendly project folder structure.
-It's perfect for documenting your project's layout in `README.md` files — with icons for folders 📁 and files 📄, and support for excluding specific items.
+A simple Python script to automatically generate a beautiful, Markdown-friendly project folder structure — complete with folder 📁 and file 📄 icons.
+It prints the structure to your terminal and also creates a `project_structure.txt` file automatically.

 ---

 ## 🚀 Features

-- Recursively scans any folder structure
+- Recursively scans your project directory
-- Outputs a clean, readable tree format
 - Uses 📁 for folders and 📄 for files
-- Allows skipping specified folders and files (e.g., `__pycache__`, `.git`, `node_modules`, etc.)
+- Automatically excludes common unnecessary files and folders (like `.git`, `__pycache__`, `.ipynb_checkpoints`, etc.)
+- Saves output to `project_structure.txt` in UTF-8 format
-- Ideal for use in project documentation
+- Great for documenting your project in a `README.md`

 ---